-If you’re residual income tax (RIT) is $2,500 or more you will have to pay provisional tax for the following year.
+If you’re residual income tax (RIT) is $5,000 or more, you will have to pay provisional tax for the following year.
 Residual income tax is basically the tax to pay after subtracting any rebates you are eligible for and any tax credits (excluding provisional tax).
 Residual income tax is clearly labelled in the tax calculation in your tax return.

-There are two options for working out your provisional tax: standard, estimation, accounting income method and ratio option.
+There are four options for working out your provisional tax: standard, estimation, accounting income method and ratio option.

 The IRD automatically charges provisional tax using the standard option unless you choose the estimation option.
 With the Standard option provisional tax payable is your previous year’s residual income tax (RIT) plus 5%.

 Using the estimation option, if your estimated residual income tax is lower than your actual residual income tax for that year, you may be liable for interest on the underpaid amount.

-You can estimate your provisional tax as many times as necessary up until your last installment date.
+You can estimate your provisional tax as many times as necessary up until your last instalment date.
 Each estimate must be fair and reasonable.

 In some circumstances you may be charged interest if the provisional tax you paid is less than your residual income tax.
 If the provisional tax you pay is more than your residual income tax, the IRD may pay you interest on the difference.